 They all mean “I don’t care enough about the people around me to devote adequate attention to the task of driving.”

-Holidays like Memorial Day, 4th of July, and Labor Day are the mother of all distracted driving events.
+Holidays like the 4th of July and Thanksgiving are the mother of all distracted driving events.
 People load up their children, pets, and everything but their kitchen sinks into their vehicles and hit the road.
 The situation is ripe for inattentive driving that can lead to a devastating motorcycle accident.